microsoft/TypeScript-Handbook/pages/tutorials/React & Webpack.md

 Instead libraries have traditionally made themselves available using a single global variable like `jQuery` or `_`.
 This is called the "namespace pattern", and webpack allows us to continue leveraging libraries written that way.
 With our entry for `"react": "React"`, webpack will work its magic to make any import of `"react"` load from the `React` variable.

+**Note:** Make sure you've added a copy of the library manually to your website when you mention it under webpack config's `externals`.
+In this example, we added the two dependencies mentioned in the `index.html` file in the previous section.

 You can learn more about configuring webpack [here](https://webpack.js.org/concepts).